skeptycal/ApplySyntax/docs/src/markdown/usage.md

     Previously, function rules allowed for a `name` attribute which allowed the user to specify the function name to call in the plugin.
 In the current version, ApplySyntax looks for a function named `syntax_test`.
 While `name` is still currently supported, it has been deprecated, and will be removed in the future.

 #### Content Rule

-Sometimes a filename or first line search is just not enough and maybe a function rule is overkill.
+Sometimes a file name or first line search is just not enough and maybe a function rule is overkill.
 In this case, maybe searching the content of a file can be enough.
 You can search a file's content with regex for a specific token via the `contains` rule.

 ```js
 {"contains": "<script [^>]*type=\"text\\/x-handlebars\"[^>]*>"}